Godzilla has become a worldwide cultural icon since first gracing the screen in the 1954 Japanese film Godzilla.

 “Ohhhhhh, no, there goes Tokyo.
 Go, go, Godzilla!”

-Godzilla has been featured as both a protector of Earth and a destructive monster over the years, depending on the era of the film.
+Godzilla has been featured as both a protector of Earth and a destructive monster over the years, depending on the film's era.

 Despite Godzilla’s ever-shifting role, one thing has remained consistent throughout almost all of the films: Godzilla must battle some invading monster(s) that is hell-bent on destroying humanity.